 The most straightforward example is a 1x play-through requirement in order to unlock a “match bonus.”
 Suppose the offer is a 100% match up to $250 at BetRivers.
 So you deposit $250 into your account, and the house will match you dollar for dollar up to $250, with one very reasonable stipulation: that you put the $250 deposited into play at least once (1x).
 This could be in the form of five $50 bets or any increment, but you have to stake a total of $250 in order to unlock the full $250 match into your cash balance.

-The play-through requirement may differ from offer to offer, and some of them worth passing might be in the 20x range, which means you’d have to stake $5,000 in bets before you could unlock the full bonus.
+The play-through requirement may differ from offer to offer, and some of them might be in the 20x range.
+That means you’d have to stake $5,000 in bets before you could unlock a $250 bonus (20x).
+The play-through requirement makes all the difference.

 Limitations on betting favorites